Lynn Raridon, President

-Lynn has been running the iconic store since 1982.
-17-time winner of the Austin Chronicle’s Readers Poll for “Best Naughty But Nice Business,” Lynn has been a pioneer in expanding the social acceptance of adult-oriented products under the cloud of puritan state obscenity laws.
-The store has flourished into a community resource, offering educational outreach and workshops.
-She serves as director and producer of the Texas Burlesque Festival ( 2008-present), Extravagasm Fantasy Ball ( 2002-2012) and co-producer and talent coordinator for The Austin Zombie Ball (2011-present).
-Lynn served as secretary for The East Sixth Street Community Association and The Sixth Street Property Owners Association for over 15 years from mid 90’s until 2011, and is currently a board member for The Hunters Chase Property Owners Association.
-Lynn has been a licensed wildlife rehabilitator for the State of Texas and a director the Bill Hicks Foundation for Wildlife since 1998.
-Lynn has been an adjunct faculty member at Austin Community College for over 25 years and a blissfully married mother of one.
-She has a BFA in dance from UT.
+Lynn began working at the iconic store in 1982 and took over ownership in 1987.
+Forbidden Fruit is a 21-time winner of the Austin Chronicle’s Readers Poll for “Best Naughty But Nice/Adult Business.”
+Lynn has been a pioneer in expanding the social acceptance of adult-oriented products under the cloud of puritan state obscenity laws.
+The store has flourished into a community resource, offering educational outreach and workshops, in a sex positive environment.
+She serves as director and co-producer of the Texas Burlesque Festival ( 2008-present), Extravagasm Fantasy Ball ( 2002-2012) and co-producer and talent coordinator for The Austin Zombie Ball (2011-2016).
+Lynn served as secretary for The East Sixth Street Community Association and The Sixth Street Property Owners Association for over 15 years from mid 90’s until 2011, and is currently a board member for The Edgecreek Condominium Property Owners Association.
+Lynn has been a licensed wildlife rehabilitator for the State of Texas and a director the Bill Hicks Foundation for Wildlife since 1998, and has been an adjunct faculty member at Austin Community College for over 25 years.
+A blissfully married mother of one, she has a BFA in dance from UT.

 Pastor Jimi Calhoun, Secretary

 Author – Musician – Storyteller – Pastor